 Felbatol Side Effects

-Note: This document contains side effect information about felbamate.
-Some of the dosage forms listed on this page may not apply to the brand name Felbatol.
+Note: This page contains information about the side effects of felbamate.
+Some of the dosage forms included on this document may not apply to the brand name Felbatol.

 For the Consumer

 Applies to felbamate: oral suspension, oral tablet

 In addition to its needed effects, some unwanted effects may be caused by felbamate (the active ingredient contained in Felbatol).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking felbamate:More common:

 - chest pain

 - loss of bladder control